sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 Utilizing a service like Cloudflare to help cache and serve content reduces the load on the server significantly.
 It cut the response times in half under light load and prevented the server from being overwhelmed under heavy load.

-I would have liked to record realtime resource (CPU + Memory usage) on the server VM but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1 min averaged view in the GCP console:
+I would have liked to record real-time resource (CPU + Memory usage) on the server VM but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1 min averaged view in the GCP console:

 {{< img "images/peak-cpu.png" "Now we're cooking with gas! (bursting above the 0.2 vCPU limit for a short period)">}}

 This test gives me confidence that my current server configuration should be able to handle quite a bit of growth before needing any major overhaul.

 In the future, I hope to do similar benchmarking across other hosting options.
-If someone has a contact at [@github](https://twitter.com/github) or [@netlify](https://twitter.com/Netlify) that could grant me permission to run a test against a Github Pages or Netlify Starter site let me know!
-Or maybe at [@bluehost](https://twitter.com/bluehost) so I can benchmark some Wordpress installs...
+If someone has a contact at [@github](https://twitter.com/github) or [@netlify](https://twitter.com/Netlify) that could permit me to run a test against a Github Pages or Netlify Starter site let me know!
+Or maybe at [@bluehost](https://twitter.com/bluehost) so I can benchmark some WordPress installs...

 <!-- -- Shout out YouTube + call to action -->